 SUB-INTERN

 During this rotation students spend time on the general Infectious Disease consult service.
-On this service they gain practical experience in the evaluation and management of numerous common and unusual infections along with training in the pathogenesis and prevention of infections.
-One-hour didactic sessions covering a variety of essential ID topics (HIV, immunocompromised host infections, endocarditis, etc.) are presented Monday, Wednesday and Friday.
+On this service, students will gain practical experience in the evaluation and management of numerous common and unusual infections along with training in the pathogenesis and prevention of infections.
+One-hour didactic sessions covering a variety of essential ID topics (HIV, immuno-compromised host infections, endocarditis, etc.) are presented Monday, Wednesday and Friday.
 Clinical microbiology education is also included with both lecture and practical lab experience.
 Students attend the weekly City-wide infectious Disease Care Conference where unusual or interesting ID cases are discussed.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Inpatient Requirements.
 Rotations Offered: Each 4 weeks.

 Typically Offered: FALL/SPR